 What is fake urine made of?

 There are different brands of fake urine: Quick Fix, UPass, Magnum Detox, Ultra Pure, Agent X and a host of other.
-Some come in liquid, others in powdered form.
-Both come with individual heating pads and an instruction manual.
+Others are powdered or liquid.
+Both have heating pads and manuals.

 Who are most likely to use fake urine for drug testing?